 Again being in the Northern Hemisphere, storms are worse in the winter months, October – March.
 This makes cruising through the Bay of Biscay, which takes about a day, iffier.
 If you stick to Spring and Summer, you will have smoother sailing in this region.

 Hugging the coasts of Southern France, Spain, Italy, and Greece, the Mediterranean Sea has a lot to offer to cruisers of all types.
-Warm weather, great beaches, fantastic cities with incredible architecture are in great abundance wherever you go in spring, summer, and fall.
+Warm weather, great beaches, and fantastic cities with incredible architecture are in great abundance wherever you go in spring, summer, and fall.

 The caveats here are: these cruises are in huge demand, and the average daytime temperatures often climb into the 90⁰s (F).
 But if you like the sun and people, this is the time to go.